awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-troubleshooting-lambda.md

 Because we added `$context.integrationErrorMessage` to the log format, we see an error message in our logs that summarizes the problem\.

 Your logs might include a different error message that indicates that there's a problem with your Lambda function code\.
 In that case, check your Lambda function code, and verify that your Lambda function returns a response in the [required format](http-api-develop-integrations-lambda.md#http-api-develop-integrations-lambda.response)\.
+If your logs don't include an error message, add `$context.error.message` and `$context.error.responseType` to your log format for more information to help troubleshoot\.

 In this case, the logs show that API Gateway didn't have the required permissions to invoke the Lambda function\.